girlwithglasses/IMG-ProPortal/proportal/README.md

 ## Launching the server

 `cd` to the distribution directory `proportal` and run the launch script using `plackup bin/app.psgi`.
 You'll see a message like `HTTP::Server::PSGI: Accepting connections at http://0:5000/`.
 Visit `http://localhost:5000` in your browser to view the site.

+If you have set up Apache as previously suggested, you should be able to go to http://img-proportal.dev to view the ProPortal pages.

 See the `plackup` documentation on options for running different Plack/PSGI servers.
 Starman is a good option for standard use.
 Sample launch instructions: